-Cargo plane crashes, burns near Toledo airport
+2 dead after cargo plane crashes, burns near Toledo airport

-TOLEDO, Ohio (AP) — A Toledo Port Authority official says a cargo plane crashed as it was approaching the airport, bursting into flames as it struck several unoccupied vehicles.
+TOLEDO, Ohio (AP) — Authorities say two people are dead after a cargo plane approaching an Ohio airport crashed and burst into flames as it hit several unoccupied vehicles.

-Authorities say the crash happened around 3 a.m. just east of the Toledo Express Airport at an auto repair shop.
-The plane hit multiple unoccupied vehicles at the shop not far from the Ohio Turnpike.
+No other injuries were reported from the crash early Wednesday at an auto repair shop just east of the Toledo Express Airport.

-Joe Rotterdam is manager of airport operations with the Lucas County Port Authority.
-He says the wreckage involves several pieces of the plane over a large debris field.
+Toledo-Lucas County Port Authority spokeswoman Kayla Lewandowski says the two people who died were aboard the Convair 440.

 Most Read Stories